nanos-world/docs/getting_started/Assets.rst

 Structure
 ---------

 Assets can be included in a folder called ``Assets/`` in the root server folder.
-All files in there will be sent to the clients and will be able to be referenced in your scripting code (client side).
+All files in there will be sent to the clients and will be able to be referenced in your scripting code.

 .. attention:: Assets folders named ``NanosWorld/`` are forbidden as this name is used for Paths for built-in assets already included in the game.